Warwick Build Guide by gurubashi35

 Threats & Synergies

-His E is negates your Q and R damage so use your E to reduce the damage he's doing when in his E. After that your sustain wins you the duel.
-Post-6 with Triforce, he can out-DPS your sustain and reduce a lot of your damage with his R, so avoid trying to 1v1 him unless your distinctly ahead.
+His E negates your Q and R's damage so use your E to reduce the damage he's doing when in his E. After that your sustain wins you the duel.
+Post-6 with Triforce, he can out-DPS your sustain and reduce a lot of your damage with his R, so avoid trying to 1v1 him unless you're ahead.

 His early clear is horrible, so take advantage of it.
 Once he has thornmail, he becomes infinitely harder to deal with, so try to shut him down early.

-Kindred Q makes it really hard to fight her pre-6 if you don't have blue smite.
-Post-6, you can win if you hit your R. At the end of her R, she tends to Q out, so save Q to follow her.
+Kindred Q makes it hard to fight her pre-6 if you don't have blue smite.
+Post-6, you can win if you land your R. At the end of her R, she tends to Q out, so save Q to follow her.

 Graves W and E makes it hard to fight him without blue smite.
 He is much less mobile than Kindred, but his high auto damage and his armor stacking passive makes him unusually hard to kill.

 With Conqueror, he pretty much outduels you even with your E. Post-6 his R will just negate all your CC.
 In short, viable permaban.